History and Genealogy of Peterborough, Hillsborough County NH

 The names of the first settlers [from several sources] included William Robbe, Alexander Scott, Hugh Gregg, William Gregg, Samuel Stinson, William Robbe, William Wallace, and William Mitchell.
 "No permanent settlements took place until 1749...
 Of the party that came in 1739, all were probably driven away, by fear of the Indians, before any considerable clearing had been made...
 In 1742, a party of five, came from Lunenburg and cleared a small patch of land near the old meeting-house...they abandoned the settlement at or before the alarm of the war in 1744" [i.e. French and Indian War] and it was not resumed until the peace of 1749.
 "Another attempt was made before 1744 by William Menee, John Taggart, and William Ritchie," who left and returned in 1749 or 1750.
 Another account states that Capt.
 Thomas Morison and a Mr. Russell came to the town as early as 1744.
 The first child born in Peterborough, was not born until Feb.
 22, 1751.

-It is believed that Peterborough received its name in honor of the Earl of Peterborough, however there is no documentation to prove same.
+Some believe that Peterborough received its name in honor of the Earl of Peterborough, however there is no documentation to prove same.
 "In a certain deed to Lieut.
 John Gregg, of the farm C, by John Hill Dec.
 6, 1743, it is described as 'East Monadnick'."
 It is first recognized in their records by the name of Peterborough, at their first meeting held in Peterborough, Sept.
 22, 1753.
+A former historian of the town insists that it was named after one of the town founders, Peter Prescott.

 The settlement went on prosperously up to 1759.
 The town was officially incorporated Jan.
 17, 1760 within the Province of New Hampshire, granted by George the Second, King.
 The first meeting was called by Hugh Wilson, authorized to do so in the charter.
 The meetings of the town after this organization have been held continuously to the present, with the exception of one in 1770 and the other in 1840.